Configure and enable users for SMS-based authentication using Azure Active Directory

 - Each user that's enabled in the text message authentication method policy must be licensed, even if they don't use it.
 Each enabled user must have one of the following Azure AD, EMS, Microsoft 365 licenses:

-- SMS-based authentication isn't currently compatible with Azure Multi-Factor Authentication.
+- SMS-based authentication isn't currently compatible with Azure AD Multi-Factor Authentication.

-- With the exception of Teams, SMS-based authentication isn't currently compatible with native Office applications.
+- Except for Teams, SMS-based authentication isn't compatible with native Office applications.

 - SMS-based authentication isn't recommended for B2B accounts.